hacktoon/sitegen/README.md

 * sort - The 'sort by' option.
 Can be any page property.
 Default: 'date'.
 * ord - Order of listing.
 Can be 'asc' or 'desc'.
 It only works if a sort parameter is passed.
 Default: 'asc'.
 * group - Filter by group.
-The group is the name of the page where it was defined.
+The group is the URL name of the page where it was defined.
 * num - Range of pages or the last x pages.

 Examples: